 The link between electrolyte imbalance and muscle cramps

-Aside from causing intense - albeit brief - discomfort, muscle cramps are a nuisance when you’re in the zone on the mats but are forced to take a timeout because you’re writhing in pain.
+Aside from causing intense - albeit brief - discomfort, muscle cramps are a nuisance when you’re deep in training and are forced to take a timeout because you’re writhing in pain.
 Muscle cramps can manifest from excessive sweating, when the body experiences a significant sodium deficit.
 These cramps are referred to as exertional heat cramps.

 Don’t let the name confuse you - even though ‘exertional heat cramps’ seems to hint that they would only occur in hot environments, athletes often experience them in cooler settings and indoors.
 The common denominator is the extensive amount of perspiration.